macloo/junglegame/README.md

 Feb.
 11 - More work on items.
 Now they can be put into the raft; the raft cannot be carried when things are inside it; the things can be seen if they are inside the raft.
 The put_items() function was time-consuming.

 Feb.
 12 - Zed says spend a week on this.
 My week is up.
 However, before I return to Zed's exercise 45, I want to get the raft into the water.
 I've got walkthrough capability for all scenes (some do not have descriptions written) and all objects can be picked up, carried, dropped, or put into the raft.
 Items can be taken out of the raft.
 The machete can be used in two locations.

+Feb.
+13 - The raft works now.
+You can launch it, with or without items inside it.
+You travel downriver automatically, entering a new location no matter what you do.
+Then you either die or land safely, depending on your response.
+The raft lands with you, with all items inside (if they were inside when you launched the raft).
+Learned more about passing objects into other objects.
+Possibly inefficient solution to moving the raft downriver.